Ajmal Kasab: Nationality

 Police announced Kasab was a Pakistani national based on his confession and other evidence.
 Several reporters visited Kasab's village and verified the facts provided by him.
 Former Prime Minister of Pakistan, Nawaz Sharif confirmed that Kasab was from Faridkot village in Pakistan, and criticised President Asif Ali Zardari for cordoning off the village and not allowing his parents to meet anyone.

 Journalist Saeed Shah travelled to Kasab's village and produced national identity card numbers of his parents.
 His parents left town on the night of 3 December 2008.
 Mumbai Joint Police Commissioner of Crime Rakesh Maria said Kasab was from the Faridkot village in the Okara District of Pakistan's Punjab province and was the son of Mohammed Amir Kasab.

 The Mumbai Police said much of the information that Kasab provided proved to be accurate.
-He disclosed the location of a fishing trawler, MV Kuber, that the terrorists used to enter Mumbai's coastal waters.
+He disclosed the location of a fishing trawler, MV Kuber, that the militants used to enter Mumbai's coastal waters.
 He told investigators where his team put the ship captain's body, a satellite phone and a global-positioning device, which the police found.

 Pakistani officials, including President Zardari, initially denied Ajmal Kasab was Pakistani.
 Pakistani government officials attempted to erase evidence that there was a Lashkar-e-Taiba office in Depalpur.
 The office was hurriedly closed in the week of 7 December.
 On the night of 3 December 2008, the parents were whisked away by a bearded mullah, and since then, there was evidence of a cover-up by plainclothes police.
 Villagers changed their stories, and reporters who visit there were intimidated.
 In early December, Kasab's father admitted in an interview that Kasab was his son.

 In January 2009, Pakistan's National Security Advisor Mahmud Ali Durrani admitted to Kasab being a Pakistani citizen while speaking to the CNN-IBN news channel.
 The Government of Pakistan then acknowledged that Ajmal Kasab was a Pakistani, but also announced that Prime Minister Yousaf Raza Gilani had fired Durrani for "failing to take Gilani and other stakeholders into confidence" before making this information public, and for "a lack of coordination on matters of national security."